-Remuneration and pension contributions for one director (2022: one) is borne by Aspect Education Limited, a fellow group undertaking.
-Details of their remuneration can be found in Aspect Education Limited's financial statements.
-It is not possible to make an appropriate apportionment for the element of remuneration which relates to the group.
-Remuneration and pension contributions for another director was borne by Kaplan Learning Institute Pte Ltd (2022: one).
-Remuneration payable to the two directors (2022: three) was as follows:
+Remuneration and pension contributions for one Director (2023: one) was borne by Aspect Education Limited which is a fellow group undertaking.
+Details of their remuneration can be found in the financial statements of those entities.
+It is not possible to make an appropriate apportionment for the element of remuneration which relates to the Group.
+Remuneration and pension contributions for another Director was borne by Kaplan Learning Institute Pte Ltd (2023: one).
+Remuneration payable to the two Directors (2023: two) was as follows: